 In 1937, Claude S. Hartwell, a young lawyer from Boston, called together all the Hartwells within 50 miles of Boston.
 About 50 responded, and an organization was effected called the Hartwells of America.
 A genealogical committee was appointed, dues were set, and the annual meeting was fixed for the last Saturday in June.
 Meetings have been held every year since then,with the exception of one year during World War Two.

 In 1958, John F. Hartwell published what has been up until recently perhaps the best known Hartwell genealogy, “The Hartwells of America”, with a supplement also printed in 1958.
-Although John F. Hartwell’s book has some serious errors, it was still a tremendous effort for the time and has greatly increased awareness of our family genealogy.
+Although John F. Hartwell’s fascinating, very readable-and much beloved book has some errors, it was still a tremendous effort for the time and has greatly increased awareness of our family genealogy.

 The Hartwells of America Association is currently focused on putting the next volume of the new genealogy, covering generations six through ten, into print.
 Errors from previous genealogies have been corrected.
 Like her previous work on the earlier generations, Editor-in-Chief Joy Hartwell Peach’s research, verification, and attention to detail is superb, as is her reputation as a Genealogist.